horizon-research/CamJ/sim_core/README.md

 In addition to these two definitions, we also need to define the structure and the connection of this pixel array.
 Here, `add_component` function shows the pixel array has (640, 400, 1) of pixels.
+In current CamJ implementation, each `AnalogArray` allows users to add multiple `AnalogComponent`.
+This allows one analog array has two different analog component with different shapes.
+For instance, one pixel array can have have (640, 400, 1) number of pixels and (640, 1, 1) number of column amplifiers.
-In current CamJ implementation, each `AnalogArray` only allows to add one `AnalogComponent`. *However*, `AnalogComponent` (considered as a super-component) can add multiple analog basic components that are supported by CamJ.
+Additionally, `AnalogComponent` (considered as a super-component) can add multiple analog basic components with the same structure shape.

 ## Digital Configuration